 Recurring throughout my work is a sense of narrative—one that often evokes themes of memento mori and the ephemeral nature of beauty.
 Whether drawn from themes of transformation, fairy tales, hidden kingdoms, or mythic landscapes, I invite viewers into dreamlike worlds that echo both personal memory and collective imagination.
 Through this, I hope to awaken a sense of wonder and curiosity and encourage reflection on one’s own connection to the past and present—and the stories we tell ourselves.

 Lissy Walker is a visual and performing artist based in Berkeley, California.
-Raised in a home alive with creativity—a piano in the kitchen, a painting studio in the garage, and a darkroom in the laundry room—she began making things and playing music at a young age.
+Raised in a home alive with creativity—a piano in the kitchen, a painting studio in the garage, and a darkroom in the laundry room—she began making art and music at a young age.
 Her artistic training spans photography, graphic design, and painting at Berkeley City College; theater at UCLA and The Neighborhood Playhouse in NYC; and music at The California Jazz Conservatory.

 Her multidisciplinary career has included work in fashion, costume design, and photo styling.
-She was a founding member of the "Home Team" at Home for Contemporary Theater and Art in New York City.
+She was a member of the "Home Team" at Home for Contemporary Theater and Art in New York City.
 As a performer, she has appeared on stage at The Public Theater in New York, American Conservatory Theater in San Francisco, and Freight & Salvage in Berkeley, among many other venues.

 Her music explores themes of dreams, illusions, and emotional landscapes.
 These same themes appear in her visual practice, where she combines photography, pigment printing, collage, painting and embellishment to create lush, surreal imagery grounded in memory and transformation.